activecollab/activecollab-feather-sdk/README.md

 # activeCollab SDK

-This is super simple PHP library that makes communication with [activeCollab API](https://www.activecollab.com/docs/manuals/developers/api) easy.
+This is a simple PHP library that makes communication with [activeCollab API](https://www.activecollab.com/docs/manuals/developers/api) easy.

 ## First Connection